Irving Gill: Career

-Gill designed the Broadway Fountain, also known as the Electric Fountain, in 1908, for the center of Horton Plaza Park, in Downtown San Diego.
+Gill designed the Broadway Fountain, also known as the Electric Fountain, in 1908, for the center of Horton Plaza Park, in downtown San Diego.
 Though designed in the prime of his Modernist period, its revivalist style is atypical of his work.
 Gill's design was chosen in a competition among professional architects, and was one of the first projects in the country to combine water and colored electrical light effects.

 In 1911, Gill's nephew, Louis John Gill, joined his firm as a draftsman.
-That same year, Gill lost an important commission for the Panama-California Exposition (1915) to Bertram Goodhue.
+That same year, Gill lost an important commission for the 1915 Panama–California Exposition to Bertram Goodhue.
 He did work for a time as an associate of Goodhue, including the design of the Balboa Park Administration Building, Balboa Park's first structure, which is located just outside the California Quadrangle.
 Today, it is known as the Gill Administration Building of the San Diego Museum of Man, and houses offices and the Gill Auditorium.

 Gill was commissioned by Ellen Browning Scripps in 1913 to design the La Jolla Woman's Club.
 In its construction, he used a "tilt-slab" construction technique to assemble the exterior arcade walls on site.
 The result is California's first tilt-up concrete building.
 These walls integrate hollow, clay-block infill to lighten the slab's weight.
 For the interior walls and central "pop-up" volume, however, he employed conventional balloon-frame construction.
 Though Gill is often associated with the tilt-up method, he used it in only a handful of structures.
 Shortly thereafter, in 1914, he accepted his nephew Louis as a partner.

 After this time, Gill began living and working mainly in Los Angeles County, although the Gill & Gill partnership lasted until 1919.
 Multiple projects for the fledgling city of Torrance may have prompted the move.
 Gill returned to live in North San Diego County in the 1920s, but his pace of work slowed considerably due to lingering illness, changing public tastes, and his diminishing willingness to compromise with clients.
 After the late 1920s, his work added Art Deco or "Moderne" touches.